awesomeajw/US-accidents-2016-2023/README.md

 <img src = './images/14visibility.png' width='500'><img src = './images/15windspeed.png' width='495'>
 These are the other factors of weather itself.
 Most of the traffic accidents take place in the normal range of these factors.
 There are some interesting insights that could be derived from this.
 1) Traffic accidents increases as humidity increases.
 This could mean that driver's behavior is one of the key factors in traffic accidents as high levels of humidity is linked to worse driver's behavior.
 2) Low visibility have many traffic accidents.
 The usual range of visibility is 10-11 miles.
-Traffic accidents also dramatically reduced after 11miles, which reinforced the idea that high visibility plays a big part in preventing accidents
+Traffic accidents also dramatically reduced after 11miles, which reinforced the idea that high visibility plays a big part in preventing accidents.

 <img src = './images/16facts.png' width='500'>
 From the dashboard, it seems like accidents happens nearby traffic signals, crossings and junctions.
 Places with lesser effects are the stop signs, stations and amenities.
-Further research should be done near these areas to find out why accidents happens near these areas
+Further research should be done near these areas to find out why accidents happens near these areas.
 <p>&nbsp;</p>
 <p>&nbsp;</p>

 <img src = './images/17weather.png' width='500'>
 From the dashboard, it seems like accidents happens mostly in sunny and cloudy days.
 It could be derived that visibility plays a big factor in traffic accidents occurring.
-Driver behaviors may change due to sunny weather and be a cause of traffic accidents
+Driver behaviors may change due to sunny weather and be a cause of traffic accidents.
 <p>&nbsp;</p>
 <p>&nbsp;</p>